 I also found an interesting channel that does interviews with Dutch voice talent, which includes a video with Marlies Somers.
 It provides fun insight into her experiences getting into voice acting and how she experienced different major roles.
 The video, unsurprisingly, lacks English subtitles, and she only talks about Sailor Moon for a very short fragment, part of which goes to the absolutely horrid translation of the opening song.
 The English OP for Sailor Moon wasn’t great, but it at least still sounded like Moonlight Densetsu.
 The Dutch version is the laziest shit imaginable, but I suppose kids just didn’t care.

 This was certainly interesting to take a look at, even if 99% of my audience won’t have much use for this information.
-I briefly checked out Sailor Moon Crystal and turned on my TV for the first time in years to catch some cartoons, and half-assed dubbing efforts are still a thing, though I didn’t find anything as bad as what we saw in the ’90s.
+I briefly checked out Sailor Moon Crystal and turned on my TV for the first time in years to catch some cartoons; turns out half-assed dubbing efforts are still a thing, though I didn’t find anything as bad as what we saw in the ’90s.
 I am curious how people from across the world first got to experience anime and if they look back fondly on the dubs they got, if any were even available.
 Would you still watch these today or would it be too cringe-worthy?